 Download a Tramlink map from the Transport for London website

 When it comes to tickets, trams are treated as part of the bus network.
-There is a flat fare throughout the bus and tram network, £1.45 with pre-pay Oyster card or £2.40 if you are paying by cash.
+There is a flat fare throughout the bus and tram network, £1.50 with pre-pay Oyster card or £2.60 if you are paying with a paper ticket.
 Travelcards are valid on trams.
 From 16 July 2018, paper tickets will not be available or accepted on trams.

 Bus passes are valid for the whole bus and tram network and are not divided into zones.
 The standard adult fares for bus passes are:

 Concessions on London trams

 All children under 16, as well as 16-17 year olds living in London and in full-time education, travel free on buses and trams once they have obtained a photocard (not required for children under 5).

 Freedom Passes provide free travel for older and disabled London residents.
 Tram travel is free for wheelchair users, irrespective of whether or not they hold a pass.